sumonbis/Fairify/INSTALL.md

 ./fairify-relaxed.sh <dataset>
 ```

-**Example:** Navigate using `cd relaxed/` and then run `./fairify-relaxed.sh GC.py`.
+**Example:** Navigate using `cd relaxed/` and then run `./fairify-relaxed.sh GC`.
 Since there are 5 models in this dataset, it will take 5 hours.
 However, the results are generated in the corresponding `csv` file after each dataset finishes verifying (1 hour).

 #### Experiment 4